 The Company believes life and health insurance companies will continue to partner with reinsurance companies to manage risk, achieve new growth, assist with capital efficiency, develop solutions across the value chain and to help navigate through changes in regulatory and accounting standards.
-The COVID-19 pandemic has highlighted the importance of insurance products in general and the Company believes reinsurers will continue to be an integral part of the life and health insurance market due to their ability to efficiently aggregate a significant volume of life insurance in force, creating economies of scale and greater diversification of risk.
-As a result of having larger amounts of mortality and morbidity experience data at their disposal compared to primary life insurance companies, reinsurers tend to have more comprehensive insights into mortality and morbidity trends, creating more efficient pricing for mortality and morbidity risk.
+The COVID-19 pandemic has highlighted the importance of insurance products in general and the value of reinsurance as a risk management tool.
+In addition, the Company believes reinsurers will continue to be an integral part of the life and health insurance market due to their ability to efficiently aggregate a significant volume of life insurance in force, creating economies of scale and greater diversification of risk.
+As a result of having larger amounts of mortality and morbidity trends, creating more efficient pricing for mortality and morbidity risk.
 The Company also believes the following trends in the life and health insurance industry will continue to create demand for both traditional reinsurance and financial solutions.

 Cession Rates.
-The percentage of new life and health business being reinsured in North America has recently began to increase following a period of decline, due to strong recurring production coupled with in-force opportunities and an aging population, which increases the need for living benefit morbidity products.
+The percentage of new life and health business being reinsured in North America has recently begun to increase following a period of decline, due to strong recurring production coupled with in-force opportunities and an aging population, which increases the need for living benefit morbidity products.
 Cession rates in the Company's international markets are expected to continue increasing as middle-class growth and wealth creation drive additional insurance growth.
-The COVID-19 pandemic highlighted the insurance protection gap and may lead to increased cession rates as insurance companies address the gap.
+The COVID-19 pandemic highlighted the insurance protection gap, and the strategic benefits of reinsurance, and thus may lead to increased cession rates as insurance companies address the gap.